How to Get Free Income Tax Filing Help

 Managed by the IRS, the Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs offer free basic state and federal tax preparation to those who qualify.

-The VITA program helps those earning less than $60,000, as well as people with disabilities and those for whom English is a second language.
+The VITA program helps those earning $67,000 or less, as well as people with disabilities and those for whom English is a second language.
 The TCE program caters to adults who are 60 and older and provides assistance with pension- and retirement-related tax issues.

 Both VITA and TCE sites are staffed by IRS-certified volunteers.
 Their tax law training ensures that you can trust the help you’re being given; so does the quality review check that the IRS requires for each return prepared by these organizations.